-The Department of Chemistry offers graduate study leading to the Master of Science or the Doctor of Philosophy degrees with specialization in the fields of analytical chemistry, bioorganic chemistry, bioinorganic chemistry, chemical physics (in cooperation with the Institute of Physical Sciences & Technology and the Department of Physics), environmental chemistry, inorganic chemistry, nuclear chemistry, organic chemistry and physical chemistry.
+The Department of Chemistry offers graduate study leading to the PhD degree in Chemistry.
+Our PhD program in Chemistry has a strong core in the traditional fields of chemistry, including analytical chemistry, chemical physics (in cooperation with the Institute of Physical Sciences & Technology), environmental chemistry, inorganic chemistry, materials chemistry, nuclear chemistry, organic chemistry and physical chemistry.
 In addition to these traditional areas we also have interdisciplinary programs in contemporary areas such as nanoscience, chemical biology, energy sciences, materials chemistry, theoretical chemistry, and supramolecular chemistry.

 Type of Applicant Fall Spring